Skip to Content

 Floodplain and Stormwater Management

 In addition to lake and stream management planning, the Commission conducts comprehensive watershed/watercourse studies for floodplain management.
 These efforts include hydrologic and hydraulic computer simulation modeling for FEMA floodplain mapping, stormwater design, evaluation of flood management alternatives, and hydraulic designs of bridges and culverts associated with street and highway projects.
-More on flood management planning may be found here.
+More on these efforts may be found on the Flood Management Planning page.

 Current Planning Efforts